caumente/AUDIT/docs/analysis_modes/segmentation_error.md

 - **Rows** represent the ground truth (true) labels, indicating the actual pixel classifications.
 - **Columns** represent the predicted labels output by the segmentation model, indicating the model’s pixel-wise classification.
 - **Diagonal cells** correspond to correctly classified pixels, where the predicted label matches the true label.
+Not shown, the matrix highlights only errors.
 - **Off-diagonal cells** highlight misclassifications, where the predicted label differs from the true label.

 !!! info